zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/omlsql/omlsql.md

 ## Task 2: Prepare the Data
 In this step, you will prepare the data by creating a view.
-The following steps help you to create a view and view the data.
+The following steps help you to create a view and view the data:
 1. Prepare a view called `ESM_SH_DATA` by selecting the necessary columns from `SH.SALES` table.
 For this example, select `TIME_ID` and `AMOUNT_SOLD`.

     ```